 What is the best open source AI model in 2026?

-There is no single best open source model — the right choice depends on your constraints.
+There is no single best open source model.
+The right choice depends on your constraints.
 Llama 4 Maverick is the strongest general-purpose open model for most English-language applications.
 Mistral 7B is the best choice for laptop-friendly local inference with maximum license flexibility (Apache 2.0).
 Gemma 3 4B wins for edge and mobile deployment.
 DeepSeek R1 leads on math and complex reasoning benchmarks.
 Most serious practitioners keep two or three models available and route tasks based on complexity and latency requirements.

 Can I really run open source AI models on my laptop?